-No measures are proposed.
+None are currently proposed.

-14. Transportation
+14. Transportation [help]

-- a.
+a.
 Identify public streets and highways serving the site or affected geographic area and describe proposed access to the existing street system.
 Show on site plans, if any.

-Sturdevant and Habein Rd serve this site.
-The current access from Habein Rd will serve this project. - b.
+SE 12th Street will service this site and connect onto SE Washington Street.
+See attached plans.

+b.
 Is the site or affected geographic area currently served by public transit?
 If so, generally describe.
 If not, what is the approximate distance to the nearest transit stop?

-Yes.
-This area is served by Twin Transit. - c.
+No, but Twin Transit has a pickup stop located at SW William Ave near the Recreational Park 0.3mi away.

+c.
 How many additional parking spaces would the completed project or non-project proposal have?
 How many would the project or proposal eliminate?

-No parking spaces will be added or eliminated on this project.
+71 total parking spaces are proposed for the project.
+19 proposed for overflow and visitor spots.
+No existing parking spaces will be eliminated.

-- d.
+d.
 Will the proposal require any new or improvements to existing roads, streets, pedestrian, bicycle or state transportation facilities, not including driveways?
 If so, generally describe (indicate whether public or private).
-No. - e.
-Will the project or proposal use (or occur in the immediate vicinity of) water, rail, or air transportation?
-If so, generally describe.